Ameren: Clean Air Act

 EPA alleged Ameren violated the Clean Air Act, the Missouri State Implementation Plan, and Ameren's Rush Island Plant Title V Permit when it undertook major modifications at the Rush Island Plant in 2007 through 2010 without obtaining the required permits under the Prevention of Significant Deterioration (PSD) provisions of the New Source Review (NSR) program.

 In January 2017 the District Court found that Ameren "...violated the Clean Air Act without obtaining the necessary permits, installing best-available pollution technology, and otherwise meeting applicable requirements."
-Judge Rodney Sippel entered a finding of liability in January 2017, and the court proceedings currently underway will establish remedies.
+Judge Rodney Sippel entered a finding of liability in January 2017 and ordered a remedy that called for the company to equip its Rush Island coal plant in Jefferson County, Missouri, with scrubbers.
+Ameren instead decided to close the plant in 2024, 15 years ahead of schedule.
+Sippel also ordered Ameren to install sulfur dioxide scrubbers on its Labadie plant, also in Missouri, but a federal appeals court overturned that condition even though “the government never provided notice of or alleged” that the plant committed a Clean Air Act violation.

+Electric vehicles

 Ameren has a history of supporting the adoption of electric vehicles.
 In 2016, the company attempted to launch a pilot program to install electric vehicle charging stations but state utility regulators turned down oversight of the project.
 As a result, Ameren canceled the program because it would not recover its investments.
 However, in early 2018 Ameren tried again, this time launching a program called "Charge Ahead" which incentivizes the installation of around 1,200 charging stations.
 In addition, the program creates incentives for the adoption of commercial electric vehicles.